dylangeorgeharbour/social-butterfly/readme.md

 This is a quick implementation of the Socialite package for Laravel.
 It should help as a quick start guide or bootstrap code to getting your users signing in with Social apps like facebook, github or twitter.
 This is in no way a complete production ready solution, more testing and tightening up is required but it should get you started in the right direction.

 I've put this together as a helpful guide for people looking to add in Socialite to their app.
-I found the socialite documentaiton quite limited and had to learn piece most of it together from other sources.
+I found the socialite documentaiton quite limited and had to piece most of it together from other sources.
 Thanks to rappasoft for the excellent laravel-5-boilerplate project which helped a lot in my understanding of this.
 If you're looking for a more comprehensive app, I suggest you look there.
 However, if you just want to understand and implement Socialite thiis might work for you.

 ## Installation: